-To maximize the life of the internal components and to allow continuous operation at full rating, the Phase Three Charger employs two automatic integral cooling fams.
-The fams draw air through the bottom of the unit and expel it out the top to improve cooling and reduce the possibility of drawing in water drops (an optional dripshield is provided for extra protection).
-These fams operate whenever load and/or ambient temperature cause a rise in the heat sink temperature.
-Their speed automatically increases/decreases in response to load and/or ambient temperature increases/decreases.
-Note: Under most circumstances, the fams will be in operation when the charger is on.
-However, they may stop completely under no load and/or ambient temperature conditions.
+To maximize the life of the internal components and to allow continuous operation at full rating, the Phase Three Charger employs two integral cooling fans.
+The fans draw air through the bottom of the unit and expel it out the top to improve cooling and reduce the possibility of drawing in water drops (an optional dripshield is provided for extra protection).
+Note: Under most circumstances, the fans will be in operation when the charger is on.
+However, fan speed/audible may vary under no load and/or ambient temperature conditions.